The Bread and Butter of Life

 your dog to earn each meal by doing at

-least one command such as "sit" before you deliver
+least one instruction such as "sit" before you deliver

 the goods.
 After all, you paid for the food.
 By